When putting a house up on the market, the question of “how long will it take to sell?” will probably be at the forefront of your mind.

 In order to complete a transaction with a quick home-buying company, you just need to request a no-obligation cash offer from your chosen service provider.

 With Property Solvers, the amount you’re offered will remain the same throughout the process, with no risks of price drops before completion.
-What we say is what we pay.
+In short, what we say is what we pay.

 You’ll usually receive up to 75% of the market value of your property.